Schroeder-Lab/ExperimentalProtocols/Bonvision/README.md

 ## About and good to know
 ### What is Bonvision?
-Bonvision is a community package which can be installed in Bonsai and allows creating diverse visual stimuli protocols **Most important thing to remember: Bosai is asynchronous, unlike Python, Matlab etc**
+Bonvision is a community package which can be installed in Bonsai and allows creating diverse visual stimuli protocols

+**Most important thing to remember: Bonsai is asynchronous, unlike Python, Matlab etc**

 **Further resources:**